srcclr/test-lean/chapters/03-where-is-my-casette.md

 numbers that are detected in new scans do not match the recorded version dependencies.
-For issues such as these, future improvements can be made, such as having a mock library repository that does not (frequently) update the versions of the libraries it include.
-It seems to me there is an urgent need for a unified framework for testing client/server systems.
+For issues such as these, future improvements can be made, such as having a mock library repository that does not (frequently) update the versions of the libraries it host.